ULHPC/tutorials/first-contact/cli/index.md

 $ myCommand output.txt input.txt
 ```

+### General tips and tricks

-#### Help!
-I am stuck
+#### Help, I am stuck!
 You typed a command and you are stuck without being able to use the terminal.

-* the command might take a long time or might be stuck
+* The command might take a long time or might be stuck
-	* try the *ctrl+c* combination which interrupts the currently running process
+	* Try the *ctrl+c* combination which interrupts the currently running process
-* the command launched a text based interface
+* The command launched a text based interface
 	* Usually, you can find on the screen a hint that gives you a key or a key combination you can input to leave.
 Usually *q* or *esc*.

+#### Autocompletion

+The *tab* key tries to autocomplete your current command.

+* Try typing the first few letters of a command then hit tab.
+The shell will either complete the command or provide a list of possibilities.
+* When writing the path to a file, tabbing provides a list of valid propositions.

+#### History

+* Using the up and down arrow keys allow you to go through recent commands you typed.
+* The **history** command presents you with the last 1000 commands you typed.
+Very useful if you forgot how you did something in the past.
+* **ctrl+r** allows you to search your history.
+Useful for long commands you type often.

 ### A little bit of help